 What does a typical Mauritian beauty routine look like?

 I can’t talk for all Mauritian women, but for my friends and family, the daily beauty routine tends to be very simple.
-Cleanse, moisturise and protect (SPF).
+Cleanse, moisturize and protect (SPF).
 Makeup is neutral in the daytime (again, due to the weather conditions) and stronger with a bright lip in the evening.

 Which beauty brands are popular in Mauritius right now?